DylanLawless/switzerlandomics.github.io/standard_qem.md

 Downstream interpretation, ranking, or inference is outside the scope of this standard.

 Evidence rules are not required to be independent.
 Correlation or dependency between rules is expected in practical applications.
-The Qualifying Matrix standard does not assume rule independence and does not address the detection, modelling, or correction of correlated evidence.
+The QEM standard does not assume rule independence and does not address the detection, modelling, or correction of correlated evidence.
 Management of rule correlation, including upstream rule design or downstream statistical handling, is outside the scope of this standard.

 ---